luapower/luapower-all/nw.md

 #### `app:run(func)`

 Run a function on a zero-second timer once.
+This allows calling `app:sleep()` inside the function (see below).

-If the loop is not already started, it is started and stopped after func finishes.
+If the loop is not already started, it is started and then stopped after the function finishes.

 #### `app:sleep(seconds)`

 Sleep without blocking inside a function run with app:run().
+While this function is sleeping (can you say "coroutine"?), other timers and events continue to be processed.

+This is poor man's multi-threading based on timers and coroutines.
+It can be used to create complex temporal sequences (eg. animation) withoug having to chain timer callbacks.

-> Calling this outside an app:run() function raises an error.
+Calling sleep() outside an app:run() function raises an error.

 ### Window list

 #### `app:windows() -> {win1, ...}`

-List all windows in creation order.
+Get all windows in creation order.

-#### `app:window_count([top_level]) -> n`
+#### `app:window_count([filter]) -> n`

-Number of (top-level) windows.
+Get the number of windows (dead or alive). `filter` can be 'top-level' which returns the number of top-level (i.e. non-parented) windows.

 #### `app:window_created(win)`

 Event: a window was created.
+Fired right after the window's `was_created` event is fired.

 #### `app:window_closed(win)`

 Event: a window was closed.
+Fired right after the window's `was_closed` event is fired.

 ### Window creation